Fast track your endoscopy

 Prior to procedure

 You will be booked into a consultation with an EndoscopyFirst specialist on your preferred day.
-Patients will be booked in to have their procedure done within (1) week following the consultation.
+Patients may be booked in to have their procedure done within (1) week following the consultation.

 The day before

 The day before the colonoscopy you will be asked to drink a special preparation (‘prep’) to help empty your bowel.
 This is important because it helps the doctor see the lining of your bowel more clearly and find any changes.
-You will be given information about the prep when you book in.
-You can purchase the prep from your local pharmacy or from Waratah Private Hospital.
+You will be given information by the doctor about the prep when you book in.
+You can purchase the prep from your local pharmacy or from HPS Pharmacy located on level 6 within Waratah Private Hospital.

 The day of the procedure